A practical guide to HubSpot AI Agents: Features, pricing, and limitations in 2026

 -

-Prospecting Agent (Beta): Meant to be an automated Business Development Rep (BDR), this agent digs through leads in your CRM, looks for signs of interest, and then drafts personalized emails to send them.
-The goal is to free up your sales team from the time suck of manual prospecting so they can spend more time actually closing deals.
+Prospecting Agent (Beta): Meant to be an automated business development rep (BDR), this agent digs through leads in your CRM, looks for signs of interest, and then drafts personalized emails to send them.
+The goal is to free up your sales team so they can spend more time actually closing deals.

 -

 Content Agent (Beta): This agent is designed to help you generate long-form content like blog posts, landing page copy, and even case studies.
-It tries to match your brand's voice by pulling from your existing settings and CRM data to create drafts for your marketing campaigns.
+It matches your brand's voice by pulling from your existing settings and CRM data to create drafts for your marketing campaigns.

 -